-5 Collection Call Script Questions Answered by Industry Leaders
+5 Debt Collection Call Center Script Questions Answered

-5 Collection Call Script Questions Answered by Industry Leaders
+5 Debt Collection Call Center Script Questions Answered

-Most agencies use collection call scripts but how do you know you’re getting all you can out of yours?
-Recently, we reached out to several experts in the industry for their thoughts on call scripting.
-They discussed the pros and cons of using scripts, elements they should contain and the important link between scripts and better trained agents.
+We reached out to several experts in the industry for their advice on using call center scripts.
+They discussed the pros and cons of using call scripts, elements they should contain, and the important link between call scripts and better-trained agents.

-Call scripts provide many benefits for debt collection.
-For instance, scripts create consistency and positive habits with agents and can be used as a training tool for new hires.
-Industry experts Kelly Parsons-O’Brien, Pacific Credit Services, Mary Shores, creator of the Collection Advantage program, Kelli Krueger, ACA International, and Beth Conklin, State Collection Service all agree that some type of script can help your agency.
+Industry experts Kelly Parsons-O’Brien, Pacific Credit Services, Mary Shores, creator of the Collection Advantage program, Kelli Krueger, ACA International, and Beth Conklin, State Collection Service all agree that call scripts can help call center agents.

 Kelly Parsons-O'Brien